 Population studies show that 60% of patients with a hernia have no related symptoms initially, but will go on to develop activity limiting symptoms with pain requiring surgery within approximately 18 months.

 Some medical sources advise you to do fewer activities that push the hernia out further (for example lifting shopping) so that they don’t become symptomatic.
-But this advice can interfere with the quality of your life significantly.
+But this advice can interfere with the quality of your life significantly and therefore impact your health.

 Do you understand what causes hernias or causes them to reoccur?
-If not read the information explained by Mr Kirkby-Bott
+If not read our patient-friendly description.

 What happens if I ignore hernia pain?

 • Stage 5 – Incarceration; means the hernia will not reduce under any circumstances and very painful.
 A specialist hernia surgeon may be able to reduce it for you.
-If so use a hernia support brief and get an operation within 1-2 weeks.
+If a hernia specialist is able to reduce it, use a hernia support and get an operation within 1-2 weeks.

 • Stage 6 – Obstruction; causes abdominal distention, reduced bowel opening and vomiting.
 Strangulation is cutting off the blood flow to the hernia contents that is often part of the intestine.
 This is a life threatening emergency and will require emergency surgery.